Data Source in Blazor AutoComplete Component

 ValueTuple data binding

-You can bind ValueTuple data to AutoComplete component.
-The following code helps you get a string value from the enumeration data by using ValueTuple.
+Bind ValueTuple data to the AutoComplete component.
+The following example shows how to get a string value from enumeration data using ValueTuple.

 @using Syncfusion.Blazor.DropDowns;